 A student has the right to examine some of the information in his or her student record.
 To do so, the student should contact Academic Records.
-A member of the Academic Records staff will obtain the file and be present when the student examines it.

 Seminary personnel may be given access to student files for routine purposes of processing.
 Third parties outside the institution may be given only specified items of directory information.
 Additional access may be granted with the written consent of the student or where the welfare of the student or others requires disclosure.
 Questions regarding directory information or student files should be directed to Academic Records.